Responding to a Child's Head Injury

 - No driving.

-- Return to school as soon as possible (Return to Learn).
+- Return to school gradually (Return to Learn).
 Generally it’s recommended that the athlete not return to sports until they are completely caught up with their schoolwork.

 Returning to School